pixelpicosean/lesser-panda-ninja/README.md

-# Ninja Physics
+# Ninja Physics (Deprecated)

-Ninja Physics is an advanced physics module for lesser-panda engine, and is inspired by [articles](http://www.metanetsoftware.com/technique/tutorialA.html) of Metanet Software.
+This module has been merged into LesserPanda engine as the official physics solution.

 ## Features